frosales258/IFS_explorer/README.md

 ```
 pip3 install IFS-explorer
 ```
-(depending on the version)
+depending on the version.

+### Usage
 Once installed, run in any python terminal:
 ```
 from IFS_explorer import *
 x = IFS_explorer()
 ```

-This is work in progress, for any comments and contributions drop an email to: frosales@cantab.net
+Work in progress, for any comments and contributions drop an email to: frosales@cantab.net